AustinWebberAnalytics/northstar-health-operations/README.md

 * 🟡 Enterprise Event Engine
 * 🟡 Enterprise Scenario Library

-Each new capability is designed to make the enterprise feel more realistic while creating new opportunities to investigate problems, analyze data, and make operational decisions.
+Each new capability is designed to make the enterprise more realistic while creating new opportunities to investigate problems, analyze information, and make operational decisions.

 ---

-# 💡 Design Philosophy
+# 💡 A Simple Design Philosophy

 Every addition to Northstar is evaluated using three questions.